WeDu-official/XVX-Browser/README.md

 8-you can zoom in and out

+9-tab windowing you can make everytab has it's own part in the window

+10-tab browsering by seleting any tab and using arrows

 -THE NEW 1.1 UPDATE FEATURES-

 1-under the url bar there is the website title bar